LPSSF/SFResource/README.md

+# SFResource
-# SFResource for Documents and it's public, so it should not contain credential info.
+For Documents and public, so it should not contain credential info.